substack/hyperquest/readme.markdown

 * opts.agent - `false`
 * opts.timeout - `Math.pow(2, 32) * 1000` The value is passed as an argument
 to the underlying `req.setTimeout()` function.
+* opts.localAddress - local interface to bind for network connections (Node.js only)

 In https mode, you can specify options to the underlying `tls.connect()` call: